patelnav/ctrlspeak/README.md

 ### Apple Silicon (MLX) Acceleration

 For users on Apple Silicon (M1/M2/M3 Macs), an optimized version of the Parakeet model is available using Apple's MLX framework.
-This can provide a significant performance boost.
+This is the default model and provides a significant performance boost.

-To use the MLX-accelerated model:

-1.  **Install MLX dependencies:**
-    ```bash
-    uv pip install -r requirements-mlx.txt
-    ```

-2.  **Run with the MLX model:**
-    ```bash
-    ctrlspeak --model parakeet-mlx
-    ```

 ## Model Selection